-You must have already removed the cylinder head and rockers, exposing the head gasket, before attempting this tutorial.
+Before attempting this tutorial, you must have removed the cylinder head and rockers, exposing the head gasket.
 Here are the steps for removing, cleaning, and replacing the head gasket.

 How To Repair Honda Accord Head Gasket?